AledEvansUK/Coursera_Data_Sci_Capstone_Shiny_App_v3_Final/r-pres-coursera-capstone-nlp-aledevans-v3.md

 ========================================================

 - The Shiny application ('app') suggests the next word following text input from the user.
+- To use the app: Input a word or phrase.
+The predictive algorithm outputs a suggestion for the next word using natural language processing (NLP) techniques.
 - The Shiny App works across devices, but is optimised for use on a desktop web browser.
 - The Shiny App can be found on [shinyapps.io](https://aledevans.shinyapps.io/Coursera_Data_Sci_Capstone_Shiny_App_v3_Final/)
 - The code and documentation for the app, project and this R presentation can be found on [GitHub.](https://github.com/AledEvansUK/Coursera_Data_Sci_Capstone_Shiny_App_v3_Final)